vickyli99/vickyli99.github.io/_pages/about.md

 Hey there! \
 I hope you are having a great day!
 My name is Weijiang Li(李玮江). \
 I did my undergrad at UIUC and I'm continuing as a second-year Master's student.
 During my junior and senior year, I worked on NLP projects in the chemistry domain with Professor [Heng Ji](http://blender.cs.illinois.edu/hengji.html) at [MMLI](https://moleculemaker.org/).
-I am currently working on accessing and evaluating genetic variant pathogenicity with my advisor Professor [Chris Cassa](http://genetics.bwh.harvard.edu/wiki/cassa/) at [HMS](https://dms.hms.harvard.edu/)/[BWH](https://www.brighamandwomens.org/research/departments/genetics/overview).
+I am currently working on accessing and evaluating genetic variant pathogenicity with my advisor Professor [Chris Cassa](http://genetics.bwh.harvard.edu/wiki/cassa/) at [HMS](https://dms.hms.harvard.edu/) and [BWH](https://www.brighamandwomens.org/research/departments/genetics/overview).

 <!-- Put your address / P.O. box / other info right below your picture.
 You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically. -->